nickyhajal/world-domination-summit/_content/foundation.md

 * Does the project serve others and create community?
 * What is the applicant’s experience with the identified problem and community involved?
+* Has the applicant identified a list of goals to complete the project?

 <div class="foundation-criteria-implementation foundation-criteria"></div>